 Tipping culture: Tipping in China is not the norm at all, and you may cause confusion or even offense if you try to leave workers a tip.
 In some more touristy destinations, like Shanghai, Chinese workers at high-end hotels may be more accustomed to receiving tips, but you really don't need to.
 Check out this guide for more information on why you shouldn't tip in China.

 Internet access: It's possible to access good quality free WiFi in many hotels, restaurants and cafes in Shanghai, although it's quite different in more rural areas.
-You can also access free WiFi in airport and train stations but you will need a Chinese SIM card – which you can order ahead of time to be delivered to your hotel.
+You can also access free WiFi in airport and train stations.

 Online privacy: Many western sites like Instagram, Facebook and even Google are blocked in China, so if you're looking to connect with friends or family back home while traveling there then you will need to get a VPN.
 A VPN is perfect for traveling as it provides a reliable and affordable way to browse the Internet with complete anonymity.